duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_basic_tutorial.md

 triggers start => 'chars';
 ```

 **triggers** are keywords/phrases that tell us when to make the Instant Answer run.
-When a particular *trigger word* (or phrase) is part of a search query, it tells DuckDuckGo to *trigger* the Instant Answer(s) that have indicated they should trigger for the given word (or phrase).
+When a particular *trigger word* (or phrase) appears in a search query, the DuckDuckGo engine knows that *triggering* the Instant Answer may *handle* the query.

 In this case there is one trigger word: "**chars**".